 The application of blood platelets for hair restoration is sometimes difficult to understand in the context of the many hair restoration products available.
-At our Institute we like to present the hard science to show you theoretically how this works at the cellular and molecular level and the leading research institutes and publications behind this research.
+At our Institute we like to present the science to show you theoretically how this works at the cellular and molecular level.
+This science comes from leading research institutes and publications.
+This article is a 2020 research update

 At the Darrow Stem Cell Institute we utilize Platelet Rich Plasma (PRP) not only to accelerate repair of damaged joints, but also for the regeneration of hair.